equinix/terraform-provider-equinix/website/docs/r/device.html.markdown

 * `description` - Description string for the device
 * `hardware_reservation_id` - The id of hardware reservation which this device occupies
 * `root_password` - Root password to the server (disabled after 24 hours)
+* `ssh_key_ids` - List of IDs of SSH keys deployed in the device, can be both user and project SSH keys